kellan/kellan.github.io/_posts/2022-10-08-how-to-plan.md

 We can start shifting the high stakes nature of Planning by moving towards off cycle funding proposals as discussed.
 Team growth, and growth projects for the people on the team have then already been handled, and we can engage in Planning with a shared goal of producing the best holistic plan for the company.

-Additionally as mentioned in Constrains and Frameworks you should be quantifying the cost of the work we're already committed to.
+Additionally as mentioned in point 3 (Constraints and Frameworks) you should be quantifying the cost of the work we're already committed to.
 This avoids the common pressure to generate new projects just to keep a team funded.
 Similarly reducing dependencies simplifies the sometimes 3-card monte of who is asking for headcount to fund the dependency and how that will be allocated (and are those headcount of people currently working for the company, or the people we'll hire in 6 months?)

 Finally headcount is an area where you just need to be comfortable with ambiguity.